allwinwilliams/snow-3d/README.md

-# Three.js boilerplate
+# Snow night
-This is a simple three.js boilerplate for new projects, feel free to contribute!
+A simple exploration using three.js

 ### Setup
 Run the setup script to make the repository your own!